Learning Mentor Apprenticeship

 - To complete your apprenticeship, you will be required to support the knowledge and behaviours of your learners through practical and pastoral support and guidance.
 You will collaborate with colleagues or other professionals and Human Resources to meet learners’ needs to help them reach their potential.
 You will learn effective communication skills, how to contextualise learning of individual learning programmes, the role of the assessor, coach and learning mentor, organisational requirements of recording, storing and sharing information, recognising when a learner is at risk and quality assurance processes.

 - You will achieve level 1 Safeguarding qualification before entering Gateway.

 - As part of your end point assessment, you will take part in an observation with follow up questions and carry out a professional discussion informed by a showcase of exemplary practice

 More information can be found here: https://www.instituteforapprenticeships.org/apprenticeship-standards/learning-mentor/

-Your knowledge, skills and behaviours will be assessed at the end of your apprenticeship, by an observation and questions and a professional discussion.
-You will be required to keep a learner journal throughout your programme and submit assignments according to deadlines.
+Your knowledge, skills and behaviours will be assessed at the end of your apprenticeship, by an exam, the presentation of report findings, questions and a professional discussion.

-You will be working in a learning mentor role receiving on the job coaching and training in the workplace and attend the training centre for knowledge training sessions.
+You will be working in a learning mentor role receiving on the job coaching and training in the workplace.
+You will attend remote knowledge training sessions.
 You will be using digital learning materials and will be required to complete tasks and upload these to your e-portfolio, during allocated off the job training.
-This training will all be during your contracted hours of work.
+This training will be completed during your contracted hours of work.